yak-was-here/yak-was-here/data/work/newbreedpb.md

    - CSS
 ---

-### Frontend
+## Frontend

 [![NBPA frontend mobile screenshot](/img/work/nbpa-ss6-frontend-mobile.jpg)](/img/work/nbpa-ss6-frontend-mobile.jpg)

 The web store is built with Shopify using a customized version of the [Venture theme](https://themes.shopify.com/themes/venture/styles/snowboards).
 I chose to build upon an existing theme to streamline setup and rapidly deliver value to my client.
 This choice allowed me to get right to developing and implementing customer-specific features not usually present in themes by default, instead of first needing to build a custom theme from the ground up.
 Additionally, by coding some of these features myself, I have been able to save New Breed money because many of these features usually involve installing several 3rd party applications &mdash; most of which normally cost monthly subscriptions.

-These features include:
+### Features

 -  Product second image display on hover
 -  Product YouTube videos and 3D model support